 An exercise that is often overlooked by many in the gym, is the pullover.
 It’s great for developing the bulk in the upper torso, and among the muscles worked are: the pecs (pectoralis major and minor), the long head of the triceps, the lats and serratus.

-You will be able to achieve good expansion of the rib cage if you work through a full range of motion, and over a period of training will help to improve the overall physique of your chest and upper torso.
+If you work through a full range of motion, you’ll be able to achieve good expansion of the rib cage.
+Pull-over training will help to improve the overall physique of your chest and upper torso.

 So where in your routine should you include pullover exercises?

 It’s preferable to perform them after you have finished your bench presses and dumbbell presses – as these should always be your bread and butter chest exercises.

 There are two ways you can lie on the bench to perform this exercise: 1) along the bench or 2) across it (perpendicular to it).
 When you perform the cross-bench dumbbell pullover, you can achieve better expansion of the rib cage – by keeping your pelvis lower than the shoulders.

 Grab a fat dumbbell at one end, with the palms of your hands against the plates and your thumbs underneath the handle.